heykulthe/competitive-fetch/README.md

-# CPF - Competitive Programming Fetcher
+# CPF - Competitive Programming Fetch

 A blazingly fast CLI tool to fetch and integrate competitive programming templates into your code.
 Stop copy-pasting boilerplates and let `cpf` handle it for you.